aj-kivimaki/jpx/QUICKSTART.md

 npm run typecheck

 # Tests (frontend + admin)
-npm run test

 # Build everything (shared, ui, frontend, admin)
-npm run build
-```

-## 4. Supabase setup

-- Create a Supabase project.
-- Copy project URL and anon key into package `.env.local` files.

-For contribution guidelines, branch strategy, and code style, see [CONTRIBUTING](CONTRIBUTING.md).

-## CI notes

 - The CI pipeline builds the internal packages that apps depend on before building the apps themselves.
 Specifically, `packages/shared` (type declarations) and `packages/ui` are built prior to `packages/frontend` and `packages/admin-panel` so that any type or packaging issues in the shared/ui packages are surfaced early.
+```

 - When running checks locally you can reproduce the CI order as listed above.

 This helps catch issues where apps import bare package names (`shared`/`ui`) that must resolve to built artifacts in CI.